-Along the Dordogne, discover the Foyen Country between country houses and vineyards.
-Territory bordering the Dordogne and Lot-et-Garonne, the Pays Foyen is full of activities and sites to discover.
+Along the Dordogne, discover the Pays Foyen between bastides and vineyards.
+Bordering the Dordogne and the Lot-et-Garonne, the Pays Foyen abounds in activities and sites to discover.
 Between historical heritage and wine castles, the Pays Foyen remains a calm and peaceful territory along the water.

 Vines and a wine appellation

 Also called "Porte du Périgord", Pays Foyen is at the heart of the AOC vineyards of Sainte-Foy-Côtes-de-Bordeaux.
 From the Middle Ages, Sainte-Foy-La-Grande benefited from prosperity thanks of the wine trade which took place in its port located away from the city, as well as activities related to the main local production: coopers and marine carpenters who set up their workshops along the river.

 Under English domination until 1450, the wines of the area were shipped on barges to Libourne and Blaye to be loaded on ocean-going ships bound for the British Isles.